FabMo/FabMo-Engine/README.md

 2. From inside the source directory, install all of the engine dependencies with `npm install`
 3. Create the engine data directory at `/opt/fabmo` or `C:\opt\fabmo` if you're on windows.
 Make sure the user running the engine has write access to this directory.
 4. Start the engine with `npm run debug` for development mode or `npm start` for production mode.
+5. On Windows or OSX it is unlikely that the default COM port settings are satisfactory.
+After running the engine once, edit `C:\fabmo\config\engine.json` or `/opt/fabmo/config/engine.json` and set the two COM ports for your platform with the appropriate values for your system.

 When the engine starts, it will connect to G2 and setup an http server to accept connections on port 9876.
-Once the engine is running you can visit http://localhost:9876/ or http://0.0.0.0:9876/ to use the engine dashboard.
+Once the engine is running you can visit [http://localhost:9876/](http://localhost:9876/) to use the engine dashboard.

 ## Installing the Engine
 The engine is run from source, and only needs to be checked out and stored in a local directory.
-The engine needs access to the directory `/opt/fabmo` to store its internal settings, apps, etc.
+Run `npm install` from the source directory to install the needed dependencies.

 ### On the Intel Edison
 To install the engine in the "standard" location on the Intel Edison, perform the following steps.